-This form of begin can appear as part of a $\langle body \rangle$, or at the (top-level), or directly nested in a begin that is itself of this form.
+This form of begin can appear as part of a $\langle body \rangle$ , or at the outermost level of a $\langle program \rangle$ , or at the REPL, or directly nested in a begin that is itself of this form.
 It causes the contained expressions and definitions to be evaluated exactly as if the enclosing begin construct were not present.